 The Birth to School Study (BTSS) is a longitudinal evaluation of the Peep Learning Together programme, with a sample size of 600 families.
 The Learning Together programme aims to encourage children’s early language, literacy and numeracy and to nurture their self-esteem by supporting parents.
 Consequently, the BTSS investigated the effects of the programme on parents as well as on children.
 The six-year span of the study allowed time for potential effects on the parents to ‘filter down’ to the children.
 The study was carried out by the University of Oxford (2005).

 Families who had participated in the Learning Together programme in Oxford were compared to children who lived in a similar area in another city but had not received the programme.
 Propensity Score Matching was also used to refine the comparison.
 The children were assessed each year using standardised instruments including measures of language, literacy, numeracy and general cognitive ability.
 Their socio-emotional development, including self-esteem was also assessed.

 Overall, the study found that children who participated in Peep made better progress in a set of skills related to early literacy development, and that they had higher self-esteem.
 As well as contributing to children’s own development and relationships, these characteristics help their school-readiness.

 Peep parents, compared to matched parents from the comparison area, reported a significantly enhanced view of their parent/child interaction when their children were aged one.

 When the children were two years old, Peep parents were rated significantly higher on the quality of their care-giving environment.

 The effects of Peep on the cognitive and socio-emotional development of children

-Peep children made significantly greater progress over time than matched children from the comparison area in certain skills related to future literacy success:
+Peep children made significantly greater progress over time than matched children from the comparison area in a range of skills related to language development and future literacy success:

 phonological awareness of rhyme and alliteration